Dornavineeth/UnlearningFactory/docs/components.md

 - **Collator**

 Each component follows a consistent setup process:
-1. **Implement the handler**: Define the main functionality for each component in a `.py` file.
+1. **Implement a handler**: Define the main functionality for each component in a `.py` file.
-2. **Register the handler**: Register the handler to ensure it is accessible within training, unlearning, and evaluation pipelines.
+2. **Register a handler**: Register a handler to access the functionality within training, unlearning, and evaluation pipelines.
-3. **Define the configuration**: Define a `.yaml` configuration file specifying the parameters required to run the implemented handler.
+3. **Define a configuration**: Define a `.yaml` configuration file specifying the parameters required to run the implemented handler.

-We use Hydra for [config](/configs/) management to enable flexible, hierarchical, and dynamic configuration for easy experimentation.
+We use Hydra for config management to enable flexible, hierarchical, and dynamic [configuration management](/configs/).

 ## Dataset

 We support multiple datasets utilized for each benchmark, with their [configuration](../configs/data/datasets/)  and [handler](../src/data/).

-Adding new `Dataset` invloves implementing
+Adding a new `Dataset` involves:

-- **Handler**: Dataset handlers are implemented in the [src/data](../src/data/) directory.
+- **Implementing a handler**: Dataset handlers are implemented in the [src/data](../src/data/) directory.
-- **Register**: Handlers should be registered in the [DATASET_REGISTRY](../src/data/__init__.py).
+- **Registering the handler**: Handlers should be registered in the [DATASET_REGISTRY](../src/data/__init__.py).
-- **Configuration**: Dataset configurations are located in the [configs/data/datasets](../configs/data/datasets/) directory.
+- **Defining the configuration**: Dataset configurations are located in the [configs/data/datasets](../configs/data/datasets/) directory.

 ### Dataset Handler